isopropylcyanide/Lesson-AspectJ-Demo/README.md

 Branch | Description
 ------------ | -------------
 master | Contains the initial scaffolding.
-Students have to implement a random list integer generator themselves of size N ranging from min to max. add_random | Default implementation of random list generator.
+Students have to implement a random list integer generator themselves of size N ranging from min to max. add-random | Default implementation of random list generator.
 Next task is to add a @Before advice to log the advice. aspect-before | @Before advice has been implemented.
 Next task is to time their generator function. aspect-around | @Around advice has been implemented.
 Users can checkout to see their progress.